Starting a small business doesn’t instantly qualify you as an expert in finance or even small business accounting for that matter.

-While investors look for strength in the team, the business needs to look for strength from where they receive their capital from as well.
+While investors look for strength in the team, the business needs to look for strength from where they receive their capital as well.
 While fundraising you have to make sure to find someone who shares the same values for the company and business that you have.
 It shouldn’t just be about the bottom line and making money.
-If they don’t care, often times it’ll be you left holding the empty bag of cash as they make off with whatever they can scrounge off your business in a sell-off deal.
+If they don’t care, oftentimes it’ll be you left holding the empty bag of cash as they make off with whatever they can scrounge off your business in a sell-off deal.

 You want to avoid any types of these scrupulous investor types who don’t want to see you flourish and make money as a business and personal endeavor.
-Good investors have to be part of the vision and able to push forward the company by representing them in external context.
+Good investors have to be part of the vision and ability to push forward the company by representing them in an external context.
 They can’t only care about high returns, but also returns because they care about the company.

 Leveraging your resources

 Online today in our interconnected globalized world there are so many different areas we can save money on through technology.
-Any type of person can start up a company with minimal budget and capital if they use the resources out there for them.
+Any type of person can start up a company with a minimal budget and capital if they use the resources out there for them.
 You can automate parts of your company through social media tools, websites, accounting systems, marketing firms, and many more.

 What once used to cost thousands in research and infrastructure costs is a simple application today.
 Take for example the advent of online payment systems like Stripe or PayPal, each offering a unique and fast way to process cash from customers to vendors.